viclafouch/frontend-test-les-echos/README.md

 Please do code as you were already a part of our frontend team, it is essential to us.

+You have to use NextJS, wether it is the latest version (app router), or if you don't feel comfortable with it, use the pages router.

 # What is your mission ?

 ## Styling